alloystorm/dvvr/dancexr/download.md

 The free version includes all [basic features](basic_features.md) such as standard pose conversion, stage and environment settings, and lifelike motions.
 However, it has some limitations: only one actor can be on the stage at a time, and [advanced features](pro_features.md) in the paid version are not available.

+## Purchase Options
-[DanceXR 1.4.2](releases/1.4.2.md) is the latest paid version.
-You can use one of the following options to gain access to the latest paid release.
+To gain access to the latest release and unlock advanced features, please use one of the following options to purchase.

 ### Become a supporter on Patreon